majodev/majodev.github.io/src/notes/extracting plugins.md

 Currenty the following plugins have already been published:
 - [metalsmith-wordcount](#metalsmith-wordcount)

+To do:
+- metalsmith-datamarkdown
+- metalsmith-headingsidentifier
+- metalsmith-permapath
+- metalsmith-sitemapper
+- metalsmith-tagtree

 ### How to extract logic into standalone packages

 Before publishing, my custom metalsmith plugins lived in their respective `metalsmith-XXX.js` file within the same project directory.
 I simply required them in my `index.js` file.
 Now I'm moving them into their own package, so they can be reused in the future.
 Here's a quick overview on how to do that: